mlcommons/GaNDLF/README.md

   - parser the df on a per-header basis, keeping certain headers as "required", such as "Label" or "Mask"
 - Use TorchIO to read this CSV
 - Put CLI parameter parsing as a separate class for modularity and readability and this can be used by both the single interface for both training and testing
+- Put downsampling as a parameter instead of hard-coding to 4